 The impact of a minister being considered self-employed for income tax purposes is generally very significant even if only health insurance is considered.
-With health insurance premiums running thousands of dollars per year, reporting these premiums as taxable (self-employed minister for income purposes) versus tax-free (minister treated as employee) can significantly impact the minister's tax bill.
+With health insurance premiums running thousands of dollars per year, reporting these premiums as taxable (self-employed minister for income tax purposes) versus tax-free (minister treated as employee) can significantly impact the minister's tax bill.
 If health insurance premiums are included in taxable income, a low-income minister might also have his or her earned income tax credit reduced or eliminated.

 Example: The church has a qualified group health insurance plan and pays health insurance premiums of \$12,000 for the minister (and his or her dependents).
 Since the church considers the minister an employee for income tax purposes, the payment of the group health insurance premiums are tax-free for income and Social Security tax purposes and are not reported on Form W-2.
 The minister's marginal federal and state income tax rates are 24% and 6%, respectively.
-For Social Security tax purposes, the minister's rate is 15.3% (all ministers are self-employed for Social Security tax purposes).
+For Social Security tax purposes, the minister's rate is 15.3% (all ministers are self-employed for Social Security tax purposes and are responsible for paying the full self-employment tax themselves).

 Therefore, the tax-free payment of the health insurance premiums saves the minister over 45%, or almost \$5,500 (45.3% x \$12,000).
-Conversely, if a church pays health insurance premiums for a minister who is selfemployed for income tax purposes, the total amount is taxable for income and Social Security tax purposes.
+Conversely, if a church pays health insurance premiums for a minister who is self-employed for income tax purposes, the total amount is taxable for income and Social Security tax purposes.

 Employers should consult professional tax advisors before reimbursing medical expenses for employees.

-Under changes brought by the Affordable Care Act, non-compliant reimbursements may result in penalties of \$100 per employee per day.
+Non-compliant reimbursements may result in steep tax penalties.

 - Health savings accounts, health reimbursement arrangements, or flexible spending arrangements are only available to employees or ministers who are treated as employees.
-See Chapter 3 for a more detailed discussion. - ➤ Group-term life insurance of \$50,000 or less, provided by an employer, is tax-free to employees but represents taxable income for the self-employed. - A voluntary arrangement to withhold income tax may be used by a minister treated as an employee but may not be used by the self-employed.
-The amount withheld as federal income tax, however, could be set high enough to cover a minister's self-employment Social Security tax (SECA).
+See Chapter 3 for a more detailed discussion. - Group-term life insurance of \$50,000 or less, provided by an employer, is tax-free to employees but represents taxable income for the self-employed. - A voluntary arrangement to withhold income tax may be used by a minister treated as an employee but may not be used by the self-employed.
+The amount withheld as federal income tax maybe also be set high enough to cover a minister's self-employment Social Security tax (SECA).